 Steinway teaches una corda needling using a tool with five or six #6 needles jammed together in a slot in a dowel, and glued in place.
 I find this tool far too coarse.
-I have experimented with smaller needles, set at different spacings, and find that I prefer to use #8, #10, and #12 for crown work.
+I have experimented with smaller needles, set at different spacings, and find that I prefer to use #9, #10, and #12 for crown work, usually #10 and #12.
 The needles are spaced evenly 5 needles per 6 to 8 mm, with about 2.5 - 3.5 mm of needle protruding.
 This provides a precision tool that can be used for very accurate and subtle work.